Want to know where to travel when in 2022? Your wish is our command.

 Also consider: Sicily

-Wild flowers bloom across the island, and the markets are full of seasonal harvest, from apricots and cherries to wild fennel and asparagus.
+May in Sicily is when wild flowers bloom across the island, and the markets are full of seasonal harvest, from apricots and cherries to wild fennel and asparagus.

 You can tee your trip with a series of May festivals, including Infiorata, an elaborate flower petal ceremony in the Baroque city of Noto, and a Greek classical theatre festival which kicks off from late May in the glorious amphitheatre of Syracuse.